h2oai/h2o4gpu/TROUBLESHOOTING.md

 pip install numpy==1.13.1 # or whatever version was attempted to be installed by the wheel
 ```

+### h2o4gpu not found ###

-### After pip installing the wheel, make sure you use a fresh bash
+After pip installing the wheel, make sure you use a fresh bash
-  environment to ensure the python cache is not used. ###
+environment to ensure the python cache is not used.